kobjects/ktxml/README.md

 Minimal platform-agnostic non-validating XML pull parser based on kxml2.

-This is still work in progress and the API might still change.

 The most significant changes (relative to XmlPull / KXml2) are:

 - Replaced the Reader as input with CharIterator support, as Java streams are not available for Kotlin native.